l3wk3m/house/README.md

 ## Design

+### Data Model

+Each feature is described in more depth in the **Features** section later in the ReadMe

+#### Classes
+There are two classes defined and initialised.
+One is House(), the class of the game itself.
+The other is the class of Player().
+The Player() is defined in this Object Oriented Programming Paradigm and defined by their attribute of whether or not they possess a key.

+#### Dictionaries
+The story and all the choices are stored in a dictionary data structure in story.py.
+Using this model, it is easy to iterate through the key/value pairs to move from story node to story node, beginning at the "start" node.

+#### Functions / Methods
+These are defined to be called in readable, reusable ways.

+#### Input Validation
+The main_menu(), restart(), and play() methods all have a form of input validation.
+As main_menu() and restart() only take values of "y", "yes", "n", and "no", all other inputs are caught in the else part of the if/else blocks that validate them.

+After checking for win conditions or if the Player has acquired the key needed for ending 3, the play() method then does input validation to make sure it is being passed a value of either "1" or "2".
+Any other inputs will restart that particular while loop and request the input "1" or "2" before continuing

+#### UI
 - **Imagery:**
   The ASCII art used to display the game's main menu was generated using [fsymbols](https://fsymbols.com/generators/carty/)
 - **Colour Scheme:**